Last Updated on November 6, 2024 by Paola Castillo

 1. Add cauliflower and potatoes to a large pot on the stovetop.
 Cover with vegetable broth and bring to a boil.

 2. Reduce to a simmer and cook until cauliflower and potatoes are tender (about 12-15 minutes).
-Drain and return cauliflower and potatoes to the pot.
+Drain and return the cauliflower and potatoes to the pot.

 3. Mash potatoes and cauliflower with a potato masher until fluffy.